Michigan State vs. Central Michigan Predictions & Picks – September 1

 Central Michigan Betting Info (2022)

-- Oddsmakers have implied with the moneyline set for this matchup that the Chippewas have a 18.2% chance to win.
+- The Chippewas have a 18.2% chance to win this game based on the implied probability of the moneyline.

-- The Chippewas covered four times in 12 matchups with a spread last season.
+- The Chippewas covered four times in 12 games with a spread last year.

-- Central Michigan went unbeaten ATS (2-0) as underdogs of 14 points or more last season.
+- Central Michigan went unbeaten ATS (2-0) as underdogs of 14 points or greater last year.

 - In Chippewas games last season, combined scoring went over the point total six times.